 There is no limit to the number of students from each high school who can be nominated or selected as finalists for the Levine Scholarship.

-Students who do not receive a nomination may be reviewed by the UNC Charlotte Office of Undergraduate Admissions if they apply for freshman admission and submit all materials by October 8, 2017.
-Admission officials will review all applicants, and the students whom they choose to nominate will be contacted by October 10, 2017 with instructions for submitting additional scholarship materials.
-All nominated students will have until November 8, 2017 to submit the Levine supplemental application.
-If you do not receive an email by October 10, 2017, then you were not nominated.
+A small number of students receive nominations each year based on their freshman admissions applications, which must be completed by the October 19 nomination deadline.
+Students who receive these nominations will be notified by October 19, 2018 with instructions for submitting additional scholarship materials.
+All nominated students will have until November 8, 2018 to submit the Levine supplemental application.
+If you do not receive an email by October 19, 2018, then you were not nominated.
 This does not preclude you from being admitted to UNC Charlotte.

 No. As a Levine Scholar, you can major in any subject offered at UNC Charlotte.
 We offer more than 80 different undergraduate majors from which students may choose.
 Click here to view UNC Charlotte’s academic programs.